anoushka2000/pybamm-bayes/paper/paper.md

 The fidelity of these models depends on the accuracy of tens of physicochemical parameter values in terms of which they are specified.
 Direct empirical measurement of these parameters is difficult, expensive and sometimes impossible [@li].
 Numerous algorithms (genetic algorithms, localized sensitivity etc.) have been applied to fit models to experimental battery cycling data [@zhao, @streb, @andersson].
-However, a pre-cursor to carrying out parameter identification for a complex non-linear model is determining if a unique, physically-relevant set parameters of optimal parameters can be identified from the given data.
+However, a pre-cursor to carrying out parameter identification for a complex non-linear model is quantify the extent to which a set of unique, physically-relevant parameters can be estimated from the given data.
-This involves the practical identifiabilty analysis.
+This involves practical identifiabilty analysis.

 `PyBaMM-Bayes` is a Python package for practical identifiability analysis and parameter estimation for electrochemical battery models.
+It serves as an extension to the `PyBaMM` [@pybamm] battery modelling framework, combining it with Bayesian optimization libraries (`PINTS` [@pints] and `ELFI` [@elfi]).

 # Statement of need